Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 # Create Solana NFTs With Metaplex

+> *__Note:__ this lesson uses the Candy Machine JS CLI.
+The Candy Machine JS CLI has been deprecated and replaced by the new Sugar CLI.
+This lesson may be updated at some point in the future to use the most current tooling.
+In the meantime, it covers the fundamentals and will still function to create and mint NFTs.
+You can learn more about the Sugar CLI [here](https://docs.metaplex.com/tools/sugar/).*

 # Lesson Objectives

 *By the end of this lesson, you will be able to:*